SiddheshDongare/Jellycord/README.md

 **Important Note / Current Limitations:**
 *   Jellycord currently does **not** support migrating existing users from your JFA-GO database to the bot's database.
-*   The `/remove_invite` command **only** removes the invite record from Jellycord's database and Discord roles.
-It does **not** remove the user from JFA-GO itself.
-You will need to manually remove the user from JFA-GO.
-*   These limitations are planned to be addressed in future releases.
-*   Jellycord is best suited for new JFA-GO setups or if these limitations are not major hurdles for your existing workflow.
+*   Jellycord is best suited for new JFA-GO setups or if this limitation is not a major hurdle for your existing workflow.

 ## Features

 *   **Configurable Invite Types:**
     *   **Trial Invites:** Create temporary, single-use trial invites.
 Durations for the invite link and the resulting user account are configurable.
     *   **Paid Invites:** Generate invites linked to specific JFA-GO user profiles, with customizable account durations.
-*   **Invite Management (See Limitations Above):**
-    *   Remove existing invite records from the bot's database.
+*   **Enhanced Invite Management:**
+    *   `/remove_invite [user_identifier]`: Identifies a user by Discord mention/ID or Jellyfin username.
+Attempts to delete the user from JFA-GO, delete their associated JFA-GO invite code, and sets their invite status to 'disabled' in Jellycord's local database.
+It also attempts to revert their Discord roles.
     *   Extend the expiry of existing JFA-GO user accounts.
 *   **User Notifications:** Automatically notify users via DM before their JFA-GO account expires, with configurable notification timings.
 *   **Role-Based Access Control:** Restrict command usage to users with specific Discord roles within designated support categories/channels.